Psuedohim/Rowbot/README.md

 After training five models with different parameters, the results of each can be compared.
 After visual inspection of the chosen model metrics, `model 0` was chosen to be tested on the rover.
+This choice was made using various assumptions about the trained machine learning model.
+Upon visual inspection of Model 0's graph, I judged that it generalized well to its training data.
+This judgement was made based on Model 0's very close `Test` and `Training` metrics.

 **_Note_:** Choosing the model with the "best" training results has not always yielded the best real-world results.
 As a personal anecdote: I was once amazed by the performance of a particular trained model.